ajlevin/Sender/Documentation/performance_writeup.md

 | Execution Time: 39.107 ms                                                                                |

 #### Re-Ran Explain Results:

-We were able to increase the speed of get_user_history ever so slightly by creating an index on user_id which decreased the time of the query by a fraction
+We were able to increase the speed of get_user_history ever by creating an index on user_id which decreased the time of the query notably
 `CREATE INDEX ON climbing (user_id)`
 | QUERY PLAN                                                                                                                         |
 | ---------------------------------------------------------------------------------------------------------------------------------- |